grootstebozewolf/py_dutch_numerals/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under European Union Public License 1.2 (EUPL-1.2) - see the [LICENSE](LICENSE) file for details.

 ## Author